 Marine Scotland is using the Arrochar litter sink, at the head of Loch Long, as a case study to monitor waste influx and support community led litter picks and surveys.
 The results of the monitoring and surveys help to inform research and policy development for marine litter.
 It is this learning that will be used to help us tackle other litter sinks across Scotland, and marine litter more generally.

-Marine Scotland led a clean-up of the Arrochar shoreline on 23-26 May 2018.
-140 volunteers picked 244 bags of rubbish and 185 tonnes of mixed seaweed litter waste was mechanically removed from the shore.
+Marine Scotland led a clean-up of the Arrochar shoreline in May 2018.
+140 volunteers picked 244 bags of rubbish and 185 tonnes of mixed seaweed and litter was mechanically removed from the shore.
 This work was in partnership with Argyll and Bute council, GRAB Trust, Marine Conservation Society, Zero Waste Scotland, Keep Scotland Beautiful, Arrochar, Ardlui and Tarbet community council, Luss Estates and the Loch Lomond and the Trossachs National Park.
-On 20-21 May 2019 we repeated this exercise and removed 220 tonnes of seaweed mixed with small plastic debris from the shore, equating to 14 lorry loads.

 - Guidelines for the collection of offshore litter data